 Michigan Earth Day 2021 Student Webinar - Protecting and Restoring Our Environment

-The Michigan Department of Environment, Great Lakes, and Energy (EGLE) is excited to host this 40-minute webinar for students around the state.
-EGLE Director Liesl Eichler Clark will host the event and provide an overview of the importance of Michigan's Environment and the role we all play in protecting it.
-In addition the webinar will highlight three significant topics of environmental importance that will be addressed by experts in the Department:
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) hosted this 40-minute webinar for students around the state.
+EGLE Director, Liesl Eichler Clark, will host the event and provide an overview of the importance of Michigan's environment and the role we all play in protecting it.
+The webinar will highlight three significant topics of environmental importance that will be addressed by experts within EGLE:

-- Climate Change - What is Michigan doing to address climate change and how you can help?
+- Climate Change - What is Michigan doing to address climate change?
+How can you help?

-- Drinking water - How does water get to your house and how do we make sure it's safe to drink?
+- Drinking water - How does water get to your house and how do we make sure it is safe to drink?